yemaney/autolit/README.md

-# edalit
+# autolit
-Streamlining explanatory data analysis of tabular information, and wrapping it in a streamlit app.
+Streamlining explanatory data analysis and machine-learning of tabular information, and wrapping it in a streamlit app.